insin/newforms/docs/widgets.rst

    :param Object kwargs: widget options.

-   .. js:attribute:: kwargs.attrs (Object)
+   .. js:attribute:: kwargs.attrs

       HTML attributes for the rendered widget.

+      :type: Object

    **Instance Properties**

    .. js:attribute:: widget.attrs

+      Base HTML attributes for the rendered widget.

    **Prototype Properties**

    .. js:attribute:: Widget#isHidden

+       Determines whether this corresponds to an ``<input type="hidden">``.

    .. js:attribute:: Widget#needsMultipartForm

+      Determines whether this widget needs a multipart-encoded form.

    .. js:attribute:: Widget#isRequired

+      Determines whether this widget is for a required field.

    **Prototype Functions**

    .. js:function:: Widget#subWidgets(name, value[, kwargs])

+      Yields all "subwidgets" of this widget.
+Used only by RadioSelect to allow access to individual ``<input type="radio">`` buttons.

+      Arguments are the same as for :js:func:`Widget#render`.

    .. js:function:: Widget#render(name, value[, kwargs])

+      Returns this Widget rendered as HTML.

+      The default implementation throws an Error -- subclasses must provide an implementation.

+      The ``value`` given is not guaranteed to be valid input, so subclass implementations should program defensively.

    .. js:function:: Widget#buildAttrs(extraAttrs[, kwargs])

+      Helper function for building an HTML attributes object.

    .. js:function:: Widget#valueFromData(data, files, name)

+      Retrieves a value for this widget from the given form data.

+      :returns: a value for this widget, or ``null`` if no value was provided.

    .. js:function:: Widget#idForLabel(id)

+      Determines the HTML ``id`` attribute of this Widget for use by a ``<label>``, given the id of the field.

+      This hook is necessary because some widgets have multiple HTML elements and, thus, multiple ids.
+In that case, this method should return an id value that corresponds to the first id in the widget's tags.

 .. js:class:: Input([kwargs])

-   An HTML <input> widget.
+   An HTML ``<input>`` widget.

 .. js:class:: TextInput([kwargs])

-   An HTML <input type="text"> widget
+   An HTML ``<input type="text">`` widget

    :param Object kwargs: widget options.

+.. js:class:: EmailInput([kwargs])

+   An HTML ``<input type="email">`` widget

+   :param Object kwargs: widget options.

+.. js:class:: URLInput([kwargs])

+   An HTML ``<input type="url">`` widget

+   :param Object kwargs: widget options.

 .. js:class:: PasswordInput([kwargs])

    An HTML ``<input type="password">`` widget.

-    :param Object kwargs:
+   :param Object kwargs: widget options
-       widget options additional to those specified in Input.

-    .. js:attribute:: kwargs.renderValue (Boolean)
+   .. js:attribute:: kwargs.renderValue

-       if ``false`` a value will not be rendered for this field - defaults to ``false``.
+      if ``false`` a value will not be rendered for this field -- defaults to ``false``.

+      :type: Boolean

 .. js:class:: HiddenInput([kwargs])

    An HTML <input type="hidden"> widget.

    :param Object kwargs: widget options.

 .. js:class:: MultipleHiddenInput([kwargs])

-      A widget that handles <input type="hidden"> for fields that have a list of values.
+   A widget that handles ``<input type="hidden">`` for fields that have a list of values.

+   :param Object kwargs: widget options.

 .. js:class:: FileInput([kwargs])

-    An HTML <input type="file"> widget.
+   An HTML ``<input type="file">`` widget.

    :param Object kwargs: widget options.

 .. js:class:: ClearableFileInput([kwargs])

+   A file widget which also has a checkbox to indicate that the field should be cleared.

    :param Object kwargs: widget options.

-.. js:class:: DateInput([kwargs])

-   A <input type="text"> which, if given a Date object to display, formats it as an appropriate date string.

-   :param Object kwargs:
-      widget options additional to those specified in Input.

-   .. js:attribute:: kwargs.format (String}

-      a time.strftime date format string.

-.. js:class:: DateTimeInput([kwargs])

-   A <input type="text"> which, if given a Date object to display, formats it as an appropriate datetime string.

-   :param Object kwargs:
-      widget options additional to those specified in Input.

-   .. js:attribute:: kwargs.format (String}

-      a time.strftime datetime format string.

-.. js:class:: TimeInput([kwargs])

-   A <input type="text"> which, if given a Date object to display, formats it as an appropriate time string.

-   :param Object kwargs:
-      widget options additional to those specified in Input.

-   .. js:attribute:: kwargs.format (String}

-      a time.strftime time format string.

-.. js:class:: CheckboxInput([kwargs])

-   An HTML ``<input type="checkbox">`` widget.

-   :param Object kwargs: widget options additional to those specified in Widget.

-   .. js:attribute:: kwargs.checkTest (Function)

-      a function which takes a value and returns ``true`` if the checkbox should be checked for that value.

 .. js:class:: Textarea([kwargs])